 While it’s highly technical and best left to the professionals, it helps to understand the steps involved to ensure it’s being done correctly and help evaluate potential service providers.

-Here’s how most security professionals develop a well-built security design and implement the best network security plan.
+Here’s how most security professionals develop a well-built security design and implement the best security plan.

 1. Identify Network Assets

-The first step in developing a security plan is identifying the network assets present on the network that need to be protected.
+The first step in developing a security plan is identifying the network assets present that need to be protected.

 This helps focus the project and ensures the right assets are being protected.

-It could also include the data that’s passing over the network at any given time.
+It could also include the data that’s passing over at any given time.

 2. Analyze Security Risks